MicroLeo-Chan/zlib-header-only/README.md

 // 1.
 Must add include library: zlib-header-only-1.3.1/
 //
 // These paths correspond to the header-only version of zlib library
-// located in the thirdparty directory.
-The minizip component is a
-// subdirectory within zlib that provides zip/unzip functionality.

 ```